ledy-ccl/cs348-hw4/aux_readme_2.md

 In this part of the homework, you are going to extend the knowledge base (KB) and create an inference engine.
 The KB will now support three main interfaces:

-- `Assert`: Adds facts or rules to the KB.
-After you add facts or rules to the KB, the forward-chaining algorithm is used to infer other facts or rules.
+- `Assert`: Adds facts and rules to the KB.
+After you add facts and rules to the KB, the Forward Chaining algorithm is used to infer other facts and rules.
-- `Ask`: Asks queries and returns a list of bindings for facts.
+- `Ask`: Asks queries and returns a list of bindings for facts and rules.
-- `Retract`: Removes asserted facts from the knowledge base.
-Also, removes all other facts or rules that are dependent on the removed fact or rule.
+- `Retract`: Removes asserted facts and rules from the KB.
+Also, removes all other facts and rules that are dependent on the removed fact and rule.

 The end result of this assignment is a KB that can be used to model a world/game/thing with a static set of rules.
 Most board games and established businesses (during a short period of time) fell into this category.
-In this type of KB, asserted rules should be treated as laws, laying the foundation of the game/business logic; they are unquestionable and therefore must never be removed from the KB.
-Asserted facts could be treated as factual observations about the state of the world/game/thing, situations which hold until they cease to be valid, when they are retracted by us, the users.
+Asserted facts and rules can be treated as factual observations about the state of the world/game/thing, situations which hold until they cease to be valid, when they are retracted by us, the users.
 Inferred facts and rules should be thought of as hypotheses: things you write on a scratch paper when solving a problem.
 They should be generated when there are enough supporting evidences and removed as soon as *any* supporting evidence is retracted.

 ## Starter code